 U.S. Capitol building on a sunny day with blue sky in background and lawn in foreground.

-Last updated 11/12/2024
+Last updated 12/2025

 Electronic Monitoring

 There is growing legislative momentum to regulate employers’ use of electronic monitoring in the workplace.
-A weak approach is to only require employers to give advance notice to employees of electronic monitoring, as in this 2021 New York State law and this 2024 California bill.

 Key concepts appearing in one or more policies:

-• Employers are prohibited from relying primarily or exclusively on data from electronic monitoring when making decisions like hiring, firing, discipline, or promotion.
+• Employers are prohibited from relying primarily or exclusively on data from electronic monitoring when making decisions about hiring, firing, discipline, or promotion.
 Instead, the employer must independently corroborate the data and provide the worker with full documentation, including the actual data used.

 • Employers who electronically monitor workers to assess their performance (through productivity or quota systems) are required to disclose performance standards to workers and apply these standards consistently across workers.